Saint Paul & Minnesota Foundation

 Reapplication Policy

-The Foundation welcomes applications from organizations that have previously applied, whether successful or not.
+The Foundation welcomes applications from organisations that have previously applied, whether successful or not.
 There are no stated restrictions on reapplying.
-Organizations are encouraged to contact the Grants Team to discuss feedback from previous applications and improve future submissions.
+Organisations are encouraged to contact the Grants Team to discuss feedback from previous applications and improve future submissions.

 Application Success Factors